 Dear Parents and Carers

-I'm writing to provide an update on the global security incident affecting Instructure, the third-party provider whose online platform is used for staff and student training.
+I'm writing to provide an update on the global security incident affecting Instructure, the third-party provider of QLearn, the Department of Education's online learning platform.

-Here are some important updates for you about the impact on the Queensland Department of Education:
+Here are some important updates for you from the department:

-We must stress, if your child receives any suspicious communications:
+We must stress, if your child receives any suspicious or unusual communications:

 - DO NOT click on the links and attachments.